projeto-de-algoritmos/Graphs-List2-DanielGoncalves-LucasMacedo/README.md

 #### Dijkstra algorithm

 - 1. Make the initial cell and mark it as explored <br>
-- 2. Marque a distância para a célula inicial igual a zero e igual a infinito para as outras células
+- 2. Mark the distance to the starting cell equal to zero and equal to infinity for the other cells
 - 3. While there are not exploited cells <br>
-    - 1. Escolha o nó de menor distância dentre os não explorados <br>
+    - 1. Choose the node with the shortest distance from the unexplored <br>
-    - 2. Marque-o como explorado <br>
+    - 2. Mark it as scanned <br>
-    - 3. Para todo vizinho do nó escolhido <br>
+    - 3. For every neighbor of the chosen node <br>
-        - 1. Pega a distância até o pai <br>
+        - 1. Take the distance to the father <br>
-        - 2. Soma a distância do pai com o vizinho escolhido <br>
+        - 2. Sum the distance of the father with the chosen neighbor <br>
-        - 3. Verifica se é menor que a distância que já está no vizinho escolhido <br>
+        - 3. Checks if it is less than the distance that is already in the chosen neighbor <br>
-            - 1. Se for menor, substitua <br>
+            - 1. If smaller, replace <br>

 ![dijkstra](gifs/dijkstra.gif)